African beer in the Chad basin since the 11th century

 Mafa ethnic group - The annual beer offering by the biy dza (chief of a major Mafa lineage) on the sacred rock of Zlama, his Mafa community in the centre of the Mandara Mountains. ©Müller-Kosack 2003.

 Drying of sprouted sorghum spread out in the sun (foreground), brewing equipment on the right.
-Brewing technique typical of bil-bil beers from North Cameroon and the Chadian basin generally.
+Brewing technique typical of bil-bil beers from North Cameroon and the Lake Chad basin generally.

 Brewing by decoction with 1 mash.
 On the right, a dregs filter.
 Woman brewer from Mbaya country in central Cameroon. ©Chevassus-Agnès & al. 1976.

 Different types of filters used by the ethnic groups of central Cameroon to brew (separation of spent grain, dregs) and clarify beer. ©Chevassus-Agnès & al. 1976